Home Improvement

 Another important thing to remember – if burglars attempt to break in, they are most likely to make sure that no one’s home.
 And, as the majority of us have work during the day, one of the most popular times for burglaries is between 12 PM and 6 PM.
 In other cases, burglars are likely to make their move at night, between 12 AM and 6 AM.
 And that’s not just speculation, either – those are real statistics.

 There is no direct rule mentioning the change of locks between tenancies, that is why most landlords don’t even consider it as an important thing to do.
 As long as they are working, there is nothing to worry about.
 This is not quite true.
-Rental properties have a higher chance of being burgled, all due to the inadequate security measures and lack of permanent residence.

-Whenever you rent your property out, there is a chance that your previous tenants have made several duplicates of the keys that you might not even know about.
-If nothing in the rental agreement states that your tenants are not allowed to make the copies of the keys, it might not even be considered a violation of the agreement.
+If nothing in the rental agreement states that your tenants are not allowed to make copies of the keys, it might not even be considered a violation of the agreement.
 Those duplicates might fall into someone else’s hands, which threatens the security of the property that you are renting out.

 Another common situation that can cause security concerns is when your tenants lose their keys, or even worse – the keys get stolen.
 This again involves a potential risk of theft.